Pedredoardo/Primeiro-_aprendizado_de_maquina/README.md

 <br>

-# Nome do projeto - Um Mapa do Tesouro
+# Nome do projeto - Sprint 1 Solubio

-## Nome do grupo - Grupo 30
+## Nome do grupo - Grupo 05

 ## 👨‍🎓 Integrantes:
 - <a href="https://www.linkedin.com/in/hilmar-marques-358672161">Hilmar Gomes Marques da Silva</a>